NASA-AMMOS/parent-ammos/CONTRIBUTING.md

 #### Common Wording

 Below are some commonly used words you'll want to leverage in your documentation contributions:
+- **AMMOS** - Advanced Multi-Mission Operations System tool set.
+- **Artifactory** - Lab-based artifact repository that stores compiled builds for reuse.
-- **GitHub** - one word, and capitalization of the 'G' and the 'H'
+- **GitHub** - One word with capitalization of the 'G' and 'H'.
-- [INSERT YOUR PROJECT SPECIFIC COMMON TERMS AND HOW TO USE THEM]
+- **Jenkins** - Continuous Integration (CI) server that hosts many Lab builds.
+- **MIPL** - Multimission Instrument Processing Lab which hosts the project containing this repository.
+- **VICAR Java Build**  - The build system that collects and compiles related code.

 #### Inline Code Documentation